Ginger-Beard/ControllerManager/README.md

 that hide unwanted devices, restore FFB to your wheel, and keep your sim rig and your gamepad from stepping on each other — built on top of [HidHide](https://github.com/nefarius/HidHide).

-> Windows.
-It works for me — feel free to read the code, improve it, or do it
-> better.
-PRs welcome.
-I won't be helping anyone set it up individually.

 ---

 ## What it actually solves